czycha/pxlsrt.js/README.md

 ## Browser environment

 There is a browser-friendly version as well.
 The only differences are that it loads a browser-friendly version of [Jimp](https://github.com/oliver-moran/jimp) and removes methods that can't be taken in the browser (like writing to a file).
+Please note that even when minimized, this will be a pretty large file because of Jimp and its dependencies.

 ```js
 import Pxlsrt from 'pxlsrt/dist/browser';